About

 What is Rotoheaven.com?

-I also take interest in developing auction drafting, Excel-based applications and may share them from time to time here as well.
+I also take an interest in developing auction drafting, and Excel-based applications and may share them from time to time here as well.

 However, as this is my very own corner of the Internet, I will not be limiting myself to merely fantasy baseball analysis, but will also on occasion foray into discussions of some of my other interests as well.